-Preheat the oven to 350°F (175°C).
-Line the baking pan with parchment paper for easy removal.
-Set aside.
+Preheat oven to 350°F (175°C).
+Line an 8×8-inch pan with parchment paper.

 In a large mixing bowl, combine melted butter and sugar.
 Whisk until thoroughly blended and slightly glossy, indicating sugar begins to dissolve.